 His electorate of Gregory is the largest in the Queensland parliament.
 Covering over 460,000 square kilometres, it covers all of Central Queensland from the NT and SA borders in the Simpson Desert to one hour’s drive from Rockhampton on the coast.
 It is twice the size of New Zealand and covers all or part of ten local government areas and two federal electorates: Flynn in the east and Maranoa in the west.

-Lachlan is currently Assistant to the Leader of the Opposition, David Crisafulli, Shadow Assistant Minister for Western Queensland and Deputy Chair of the Queensland Parliamentary Committee on Transport and Resources.
+Lachlan is currently Assistant to the Leader of the Opposition, David Crisafulli, Shadow Assistant Minister for Trade, Shadow Assistant Minister for Western Queensland and Deputy Chair of the Queensland Parliamentary Committee on Transport and Resources.